 The Virtual School Network provides high school courses to supplement regular instructional programs.
 Students may identify themselves with academic needs and learning styles appropriate for online learning by taking a pre-assessment for readiness of online learning.
 To access the pre-assessment, students must receive login information from their high school counselor.
 In addition, the high school counselor will register and approve all student course enrollments.
 Currently, there is not a limit for the number of TxVSN courses in which students can enroll per semester.
 Since TxVSN courses are very rigorous, it is advised a student not take over two.
 Fees may vary by the course and the providing district; however, the fees may be waived depending on available state virtual school allotment funds.
 The calendar for TxVSN classes is set by the providing district.
-Students must follow the schedule and guidelines for TxVSN courses are currently being offered outside the school day and will not count in the high school GPA and class rank.
+Students must follow the schedule and guidelines for TxVSN classes set by the providing district.
+Students must follow the schedule and guidelines set in each course.
+All TxVSN courses are currently being offered outside the school day and will not count in the high school GPA and class rank.
 However, these courses will appear on the transcript.
 For more information, see your counselor or go to the following website: www.txvsn.org